There are many non-caloric sweeteners that you can use to replace sugar in your diet.

 Insulin resistance is something I have mentioned often on my blog because it is a common problem seen in people who have trouble losing weight.

-It is especially difficult in people who have been overweight for years or have a long history of eating a poor diet that was high in refined carbs.
+It is especially difficult for people who have been overweight for years or have a long history of eating a poor diet that was high in refined carbs.

 What Exactly is Insulin Resistance?

 Basically, with insulin resistance, your cells grow tired of responding to the hormone, insulin.